wso2/docs-apk/en/docs/includes/start-apk-cp.md

-Follow the instructions below to deploy APK Data Service (DS) servers and the Cloud Native Postgres(CloudNativePG) in the Kubernetes cluster.
+Follow the instructions below to deploy APK in the Kubernetes cluster.

 ### Create Kubernetes namespace